jnozzi/cocoadev.com/markdown/SavingAndLoadingUIElements.md

 ----

-Why are you saying to instantiate General/OvalView?
+Why are you saying to instantiate OvalView?
 The instance created by instantiating it will just be wasted memory, since it's not displayed in any window.

 ----

 wdyp: The instance is not a problem, but having access to that instance doesn't change the fact that there is already an instance being created by the .nib startup, right?
-I'm having the problem of loading an instance from a file and then setting that instance to be the General/OvalView that I want displayed.
+I'm having the problem of loading an instance from a file and then setting that instance to be the OvalView that I want displayed.

 Does this make more sense?